Dr. Park of New York University School of Medicine has no relevant financial relationships to disclose.)

-Suprascapular neuropathy is an underrecognized cause of shoulder girdle weakness and pain.
-The clinical and electrophysiologic techniques of diagnosis are easily learned.
+Suprascapular neuropathy is an underappreciated cause of shoulder girdle weakness and pain.
+The clinical and electrophysiologic techniques of diagnosis can be easily learned.
+Advances in correlation of nerve conduction study results with treatment choices and outcomes provide a motor-based prognostic model for suprascapular neuropathy.
 Both nonoperative and operative treatments are successful when properly chosen.
-Advances in correlation of nerve conduction study results with treatment choice and outcomes provide a motor-based prognostic model for suprascapular neuropathy.
-In this update, new data regarding diagnostic modalities, etiologies, and treatments of suprascapular neuropathy are summarized.
+In this update, new data regarding diagnostic modalities, etiologies, risk factors, and treatments of suprascapular neuropathy are summarized.

-• Suprascapular neuropathy is 1 of the causes that should be considered in patients with shoulder pain.
+• Suprascapular neuropathy should be considered in patients with shoulder pain and weakness.

-• Suprascapular neuropathy could be common in some overhead sport players, especially volleyball.
+• Suprascapular neuropathy could be common in patients with a history of shoulder trauma, rotator cuff tear, and in overhead sport players.

 • The gold standard for the diagnosis of suprascapular neuropathy is electrodiagnostic testing.